 Research into the listed partners above shows an impressive backing for BaseFEX.
-We award 2 marks for this section only due to the fact there are no specific advisors listed by name on the BaseFEX website or the LinkedIn page.
+We award two marks for this section only due to the fact there are no specific advisors listed by name on the BaseFEX website or the LinkedIn page.

 Funding / Expenditure / Revenue

-BaseFEX does not have any public financial records and this is the norm among exchanges in this industry.
+BaseFEX does not have any public financial records, and this is the norm among exchanges in this industry.
 BaseFEX is a privately funded entity and has the right to keep this information private.

 We score two out of three for this metric for BaseFEX.
 Nearly all exchanges we review miss out on the bonus point in this section due to a lack of transparent financial reports.

-The trading platform allows basic and advanced order types as shown below.
+The trading platform allows basic and advanced order types, as shown below.
 Advanced order types include Trigger Stop, Take Profit Limit and Market orders.

 An interesting feature is that users can choose the Trigger condition based on the Mark, Index or Market price

-We see exchange token as a grey area when it comes to trading platforms, as there successful exchanges without such as Bitmex and then successful ones with a token such as Binance.
+We see exchange tokens as a grey area when it comes to trading platforms, as there successful exchanges without such as Bitmex and then successful ones with a token such as Binance.
 There is also the legal issues of whether the exchange token is classed as a utility or security token.